 The three maps shown here came to light during the production of a guide to the mass of material relating to science and environment found within the India Office Records (Axelby and Nair 2010).
 The maps compare the layout of the Calcutta Botanical Garden in 1816, 1843 and 1846 and were produced to illustrate the changes wrought by William Griffith (1810-1845) after he gained temporary control over the gardens from his rival Nathaniel Wallich (1785-1854).
 The two men had radically different approaches to science and its role in supporting Empire.
 The interplay of practical utility, landscape aesthetics and imperial ideology can be read in the changing layout of the gardens.

 I wrote about Wallich, Griffith and the Calcutta Botanical Gardens in the journal Archives of Natural History.
-In the published article the maps were, for reasons of expense, reproduced in black and white.
+In the published article the maps were reproduced in black and white.
 Here I’m able to show the colour versions.

 Plan of the Botanical Garden, September 1816 (one year after Wallich became Acting Superintendent).

 Plan of the Botanical Gardens, December 1843 (the date when Griffith took temporary charge).